 View those efforts and accomplishments, here.

-View photos from our 2015 Habitat for Humanity Build as 25 volunteers from the Marble Collegiate Church community joined Habitat for Humanity to build homes and change lives on Saturday, May 16, 2015 here.
+Learn more about our partnership with Habitat for Humanity and learn more about volunteering with the Marble Collegiate Church community to build homes and change lives here.

 Monetary and school donations will go to disadvantaged children in NYC.
 The agencies receiving the Back to School backpacks are Housing + Solutions, Icahn House-Children’s Rescue Fund, PS 30 and St. Luke’s in the Field LGBTQ Homeless Teen Program.

 There are over 23,200 children living in homeless shelters in NYC.
 Marble’s Back to School Drive is important because: